-Features and Benefits
+Features and benefits

-- Interest Rate: Depends on business requirements
+- Rate of Interest: Depends on the business needs.

-- Loan Amount: Rs.
-10,000 to Rs.
-2 crore
+- Loan amount: Rs 10,000 to Rs 2 crore

 - Processing Fee: Up to 4% of the sanctioned loan amount

-- Collateral: Not required for unsecured loans
+- Collateral: This is not required for unsecured loans

 - Foreclosure Rates: Varies from bank to bank

-Eligibility Criteria
+Eligibility criteria

 - Age: Minimum 18 years and maximum 65 years

-- Not a blacklisted business
+- Don't be a blacklisted business

-Required Documents
+Required documents

 - Passport size photographs

-- Business address
+- Business Address

-- bank statement of last 6 months
+- Bank statements for the last 6 months

-Steps to Apply for Shop Loan
+Steps to apply for a loan

-Check and compare various loan deals offered by various lenders.
-Once selected, applicants can choose the loan deal that suits their business requirements by filling and submitting the loan application form online.
-The concerned lender will proceed with the loan process.
-After verifying the documents and approving the loan, the loan amount will be disbursed to the bank account provided by the applicant.
-Applicants can also opt for government loan schemes to purchase shop(s).
+Check and compare the various loan deals offered by different lenders.
+Once selected, applicants can choose the loan deal that best suits the business requirements by filling and submitting the loan application form online.
+The concerned lender will proceed with the loan proceedings.
+After verifying the documents and approving the loan, the loan amount will be disbursed in the bank account provided by the applicant.
+Applicants can also opt for government loan schemes to purchase the shop (s).

-- Pradhan Mantri Mudra Yojana (PMMY)
+Pradhan Mantri Mudra Yojana (PMMY)

-- Prime Minister's Employers' Scheme (PMEGP)
+Prime Minister's Employment Generation Programme (PMEGP)

 Other Government Schemes